COVID-19 Pandemic: 2020 California Snowbird Living

 People began to appreciate healthcare and other workers who were manning the front lines.
 Nurse appreciation became a personal issue for me.

-In late April and early May as the temperature began to soar to >100°F, our desire to play pickleball in the early afternoon plummeted.
-But we did enjoy playing pickleball under the lights at the development.
-It was a quick and easy adjustment.
+In late April and early May, as temperatures started rising above 100°F, our desire to play pickleball in the early afternoon declined.
+However, we found enjoyment in playing pickleball under the lights at Park Palms.
+It was a simple and swift transition.

 Apr 2020:

-Not surprising, we no longer have access to national and state parks.
-Fortunately, in CA we are allowed to continue outdoor activities i.e. hiking as long as we respect social distancing and do not use closed facilities.
+It's not surprising that we no longer had access to national and state parks.
+Fortunately, in California, we were still permitted to engage in outdoor activities such as hiking, provided we adhered to social distancing guidelines and avoid using closed facilities.

 Apr 3, 2020 Earthquake

-On April 3rd we spent the day hiking the Cathedral Canyon route.
-It was a good day despite the warm temperatures.
-We planned on a quick and easy dinner then watching TV.
-Our plans were interrupted at 6:53 pm when an earthquake struck about 10 miles east of Anza less than 25 miles away.
-Its epicenter was near the Santa Rosa Mountain and Santa Rosa Band of Cahuilla Indians Reservation.
+On April 3rd, we dedicated the day to hiking the Cathedral Canyon trail.
+Despite the warm weather, it was an enjoyable day.
+We intended to have a quick and simple dinner followed by watching TV.
+However, at 6:53 pm, our plans were disrupted when an earthquake occurred about 10 miles east of Anza, less than 25 miles away.
+Its epicenter was near the Santa Rosa Mountain and the Santa Rosa Band of Cahuilla Indians Reservation.

 Lucy Jones, a California-based seismologist, said on Twitter the Anza tremor was near and perhaps on the San Jacinto fault, which spans more than 120 miles and is near communities such as San Bernardino, Hemet, Anza and Borrego Springs.